blaa/fuzzdex/README.md

 # FuzzDex

-Fuzzy Index for Python, written in Rust.
-Works like an error-tolerant dictionary keyed by a human input.
+FuzzDex is a fast Python library, written in Rust.
+It implements an in-memory `fuzzy index` that works like an error-tolerant dictionary keyed by a human input.

 ## Algorithm